TeamIngrid/ProjectMem/docs/examples/vehicle.md

 # Vehicle

-You have a vehicle and would like to keep it in a good shape, so lets put together list of actions that are needed.
+You have a vehicle and would like to keep it in good shape, so let’s put together a list of actions that are needed.
 In this example I'll use community provided actions from [General Modern Toyotas](https://docs.memseer.com/docs/shared.html).
 Please feel free to adjust maintenance intervals.

 Navigate to [memseer.com](https://memseer.com){:target="_blank"}